 Admit it: you talk to yourself.
-That’s a great start.

 Did you know that this forgettable exchange is honed by athletes to get the edge over their opponents?

 Athletes are trained to perfect their inner dialogue to improve their confidence and awareness of their respective playing fields.

 Are you aware of your self-talk?

-Athletes first develop an awareness of their self-talk so that they are better able to understand whether the thoughts they are having are beneficial to their performance, or impeding it.
+Athletes first develop an awareness of their self-talk so that they are better able to understand their thoughts.

-Athletes are taught to focus on processes, rather than outcomes; focus on the present, rather than the past or future; and focus on strengths, rather than deficiencies.
+Athletes are taught to focus on processes, rather than outcomes; focus on the present, rather than the past or future; and focus on strengths rather than deficiencies.

 Cue positive self-talk

 Cues serve as a reminder of ideal focus by interrupting random noise and aligning one’s train of thought with the current goals.

 One can create cues by identifying the relevant factors they need to focus on in order to execute a successful performance.

-Additionally, by reviewing previous successful performances and describing what they felt, thought, or focused on during the said performance, an athlete can pull words or phrases from that description use as their consistent cues.
+Reviewing previous successful performances and describing what they felt, thought, or focused on during the said performance can help an athlete pull words or phrases from that description.

 If someone is easily distracted by weather conditions, which are outside of their control, they can use a cue word that reminds them to refocus.